Trapp Family Story

 Trapp Family Story (トラップ一家物語, Torappu Ikka Monogatari) is a 1991 Japanese animated series by Nippon Animation, based on the story of the real-life Austrian singing family the Trapp Family.
 It is a part of the World Masterpiece Theatre franchise, which adapted classic works of literature into animated TV shows.
 40 episodes aired on Fuji TV.

-It was based on the 1949 memoir The Story of the Trapp Family Singers by Maria von Trapp, which has also inspired the world-famous 1959 musical The Sound of Music.
+It was based on the 1949 memoir The Story of the Trapp Family Singers by Maria von Trapp.